PO Box 1755

 She is a member of The NSW Writers Centre.
 She has been, at various times involved with the Brisbane Writers festival, and on one occasion was instrumental in establishing a link with the Writers festival of Mantua, the Festivalletteratura.
 From 1990-95 she owned and operated Maria Luisa Books at New Farm in Brisbane.

-She does several translations each year of Italian books and articles, and lectures, writes and publishes on Italian culture both in Italy and Australia, amongst which was the chapter on Italians in post-war Qld. in the publication Multicultural Qld.
+She worked as a translator of Italian books and articles, and lectured, wrote and published on Italian culture both in Italy and Australia, amongst which was the chapter on Italians in post-war Qld. in the publication Multicultural Qld.
 2001, published by the Qld.
 Bureau of Ethnic affairs.
 She has been since 1988, a member of the Dante Alighieri Society of which she is a life-member and a recipient of the recognition of Benemerenza, and which she served for nine years as Public Relations Officer, and which she is also served for a term as Vice-President.
 She is an active participant in a wide range of community issues and organisations.

 From 2001-4 she held the position of Convenor on the board of the Italian Consulate’s Progetto Leonardo initiative, designed to heighten interaction between Italy and Queensland—academically, commercially and culturally.